KomodoPlatform/Documentation.rst.old/docs/source/komodoplatform/install-barterDEX-CLI.rst

 Getting the userpass value
 --------------------------

 All these scripts are expecting a ``userpass`` file, which contains the definition of the ``$userpass`` variable (found inside scripts) to authenticate API access.
-This avoids evil webpages that try to issue port 7783 calls to steal your money.
+This is to prevent malicious webpages from issuing port 7783 calls to steal your money.
 At first you may not know the value of ``userpass``.
 To find out, just run the ``client`` script first (as instructed below) and then run ``./setpassphrase``.
 You will notice your ``userpass`` value at the top of output and you can copy that value and put it into ``~/SuperNET/iguana/dexscripts/userpass`` file.
 If you don't, all subsequent API calls will get authorisation error.

 Open a new terminal and type the following: